Title: Advanced training course inLaboratory Tropical Medicine and Clinical Humanitarian Response

 Scholarships: Limited scholarships are offered each year for participants from existing partner sites, on a case-by-base basis.

-tropEd accreditation: Accredited June 2024 in Cuernavaca
+tropEd accreditation: Accredited June 2024 in Cuernavaca.
+The accreditation is valid until June 2029

 Remarks: All students have daily access to course directors and teaching faculty.
 In addition, tropEd students will have a dedicated meeting with the tropEd representative at the start and end of the course.